Skip to yearly menu bar Skip to main content

 Abstract:

 Vision transformers (ViTs) perform exceptionally well in various computer vision tasks but remain vulnerable to adversarial attacks.
 Recent studies have shown that the transferability of adversarial examples exists for CNNs, and the same holds true for ViTs.
-Transfer-based attacks can generate adversarial examples that effectively attack black-box models using only surrogate models.
-In this paper, we boost the transferability of adversarial attacks on ViTs by adaptive token tuning.
+However, existing ViT attacks aggressively regularize the largest token gradients to exact zero within each layer of the surrogate model, overlooking the interactions between layers, which limits their transferability in attacking black-box models.
+Therefore, in this paper, we focus on boosting the transferability of adversarial attacks on ViTs through adaptive token tuning (ATT).
 Specifically, we propose three optimization strategies: an adaptive gradient re-scaling strategy to reduce the overall variance of token gradients, a self-paced patch out strategy to enhance the diversity of input tokens, and a hybrid token gradient truncation strategy to weaken the effectiveness of attention mechanism.
 We demonstrate that scaling correction of gradient changes using gradient variance across different layers can produce highly transferable adversarial examples.
 In addition, introducing attentional truncation can mitigate the overfitting over complex interactions between tokens in deep ViT layers to further improve the transferability.
 On the other hand, using feature importance as a guidance to discard a subset of perturbation patches in each iteration, along with combining self-paced learning and progressively more sampled attacks, significantly enhances the transferability over attacks that use all perturbation patches.
-Extensive experiments conducted on ViTs, undefended CNNs, and defended CNNs validate the superiority of our attack approach.
-On average, our method improves the attack performance by 10.1% compared to state-of-the-art transfer-based attacks.
+Extensive experiments conducted on ViTs, undefended CNNs, and defended CNNs validate the superiority of our proposed ATT attack method.
+On average, our approach improves the attack performance by 10.1% compared to state-of-the-art transfer-based attacks.
 Notably, we achieve the best attack performance with an average of 58.3% on three defended CNNs.
+Code is available at https://github.com/MisterRpeng/ATT.

 Live content is unavailable.
 Log in and register to view live content